Minimal genome: JCVI projects

-The study published in 1999 and 2005
+1999 and 2005 publications

 In JCVI's 1999 study among the two organisms, M. genitalium and Mycoplasma pneumoniae they mapped around 2,200 transposon insertion sites and identified 130 putative non-essentials genes in M. genitalium protein coding genes or M. pneumoniae orthologs of M. genitalium genes.
 In their experiment they grew a set of Tn4001 transformed cells for many weeks and isolated the genomic DNA from these mixture of mutants.
 Amplicons were sequenced to detect the transposon insertion sites in mycoplasma genomes.
 Genes that contained the transposon insertions were hypothetical proteins or proteins considered non-essential.

 Meanwhile, during this process some of the disruptive genes once considered non-essential, after more analyses turned out essential.
 The reason for this error could have been due to genes being tolerant to the transposon insertions and thus not being disrupted; cells may have contained two copies of the same gene; or gene product was supplied by more than one cell in those mixed pools of mutants.
 Insertion of transposon in a gene meant it was disturbed, hence non-essential, but because they did not confirm the absence of gene products they mistook all disruptive genes as non-essential genes.

 The same study of 1999 was later expanded and the updated results were then published in 2005.

 Some of the disruptive genes thought to be essential were isoleucyl and tyrosyl-tRNA synthetases (MG345 and MG455), DNA replication gene dnaA (MG469), and DNA polymerase III subunit a (MG261).
 The way they improved this study was by isolating and characterizing M. genitalium Tn4001 insertions in each colony one by one.
 The individual analyses of each colony showed more results and estimates of essential genes necessary for life.
 The key improvement they made in this study was isolating and characterizing individual transposon mutants.
 Previously, they isolated many colonies containing a mixture of mutants.
 The filter cloning approach helped in separating the mixtures of mutants.

 Now, they claim completely different sets of non-essential genes.
 The 130 non-essential genes claimed at first have now reduced to 67.
 Of the remaining 63 genes 26 genes were only disrupted in M. pneumoniae which means that some M. genitalium orthologs of non-essential M. pneumoniae genes were actually essential.